MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/allow-block-email-spoof.md

   For more information, see [Permissions in Exchange Online](/exchange/permissions-exo/permissions-exo).

-  > [!NOTE]
-  >
+  **Notes**:

-  > - Adding users to the corresponding Azure Active Directory role in the Microsoft 365 admin center gives users the required permissions *and* permissions for other features in Microsoft 365.
+  - Adding users to the corresponding Azure Active Directory role in the Microsoft 365 admin center gives users the required permissions *and* permissions for other features in Microsoft 365.
 For more information, see [About admin roles](../../admin/add-users/about-admin-roles.md).
-  > - The **View-Only Organization Management** role group in [Exchange Online](/Exchange/permissions-exo/permissions-exo#role-groups) also gives read-only access to the feature.
+  - The **View-Only Organization Management** role group in [Exchange Online](/Exchange/permissions-exo/permissions-exo#role-groups) also gives read-only access to the feature.

 ## Use the Microsoft 365 Defender portal to create block entries for domains and email addresses in the Tenant Allow/Block List

 You create block entries for domains and email addresses directly in the Tenant Allow/Block List.

 > [!NOTE]
-> Email from these blocked domains and email addresses is identified as *high confidence spam* (SCL = 9) and moved to the Junk Email folder.
+> Email messages from these blocked domains and email addresses are identified as *high confidence spam* (SCL = 9) and is moved to the Junk Email folder by default.
 >
 > Users in the organization can't send email to these blocked domains and addresses.
-They'll received the following non-delivery report (also known as an NDR or bounce message): "5.7.1  Your message can't be delivered because one or more recipients are blocked by your organization’s tenant allow/block list policy."
+They'll receive the following non-delivery report (also known as an NDR or bounce message): `5.7.1  Your message can't be delivered because one or more recipients are blocked by your organization's tenant allow/block list policy.`

 1. In the Microsoft 365 Defender portal at <https://security.microsoft.com>, go to **Policies & rules** \> **Threat Policies** \> **Rules** section \> **Tenant Allow/Block Lists**.
 Or, to go directly to the **Tenant Allow/Block List** page, use <https://security.microsoft.com/tenantAllowBlockList>.